Kasheftin/nuxt-nest-graphql-auth/README.md

 })
 ````

-Here's `src/auth/auth.middleware.ts` which reads both the cookie and authorization header and returns the corresponding user:
+It calls `src/auth/auth.middleware.ts` which reads both the cookie and authorization header and returns the corresponding user if success:

 ````typescript
 import { Request } from 'express'